We don't have to go it alone. We really don't have to.

 I'm in the process of moving right now, which is probably one of my most repeated life habits that I can't seem to kick.
 I haven't lived in one apartment/house for longer than two years since leaving my parents' nest at the age of 18.
 I tend to hop cities/states/countries a lot, too, but this time I'm only moving about 1 mile away. #progress

 The perk to moving every two years is the refreshing Marie Kondo-esque nature of going through all of my belongings and purge, purge, PURGING.
 If I didn't move so much, I'd be drowning under piles of birthday cards and wedding invitations and Playbills and those rubber bands that Whole Foods wraps around all of your nut butter/to go containers.
 Baaaaaai, random things I hoard for nostalgic reasons.
-(Okay, I'm not nostalgic about the Whole Foods rubber bands but I always forget to tell them I don't need them and then by the time I do remeber they've already gone through the trouble and I figure it's good because my almond butter won't explode all over my kale and then I get home and I stuff them in a bag of rubber bands because future Brittany will need a rubber band.
+(Okay, I'm not nostalgic about the Whole Foods rubber bands but I always forget to tell the cashier I don't need my almond butter wrapped in green rubber bondage, and then, by the time I do remember, they've already gone through the trouble, and I figure it's good because my almond butter won't explode all over my kale, and then I get home and I stuff them in a bag of rubber bands because future Brittany will need a rubber band.
 And she usually does... but not THAT many.)